senior88oqz/HappyParking/README.md

 **Our aims**\
+The Happy Parking! project aims to make the most use of the open-source data from government solving practical problems and tell stories of urban development according to historical car park data.

+### Part 1

-Parkers aim to create a real-time web app for end-users, helping drivers to find a vacant spot efficiently.
+Parkers aim to create a <b>real-time web app</b> for end-users, helping drivers to find a vacant spot efficiently.
-It allows users to narrow down the range by distance and intended duration.

-In addition, the web app also provides a visualization regarding the analysis of the parking area occupancy rate based on historical data of the past 4 years.
+>It allows users to select the location they want to go and get them all vacant car parks in the area within 500 m and match the car park restrictions with duration they are willing to park.
+It has a priority rank for the matching function -- free first, within the area, outside area.

+>At the government end, the real-time parking solution can help reduce the air pollution or traffic problem that caused by circling vehicles for vacant spaces as well as reduce the time wasted in finding a vacant spot, especially in the city area.
+>
-At the government end, the real-time parking solution can help reduce the air pollution or traffic problem that caused by circling vehicles for vacant spaces.
-On the other hand, the visualization shows the land utilization in a more straightforward way, which supports the government to monitor and make a decision to improve quality of life.
+>On the other hand, the visualization shows the land utilization in a more straightforward way, which supports the government to monitor and make a decision to improve quality of life.

+### Part 2

+In addition, the web app also provides a visualization regarding the analysis of the parking area occupancy rate based on historical data of the past years.

+>It demonstrates the occupancy rate changes in each street with inground sensors according to their timestamps.
+Regarding these car park analysis data, it enables users to understand the urban planning in Melbourne and the changes in economic centres.
+Moreover, support the government’s urban planning decision in car parking, Remove car parks with low occupancy rate and build greenspace or improve public transportation network construction to reduce car park stress.

 ## Features